Find Cheap Homeowners Insurance Quotes in Your Area

 The process of making a homeowners insurance repair yourself

 In order to understand the situations in which you can choose to repair your home yourself under a homeowners insurance claim, it's helpful to know how the claims process works when you employ a contractor.
 The exact procedure can vary by insurer, but the claims process usually goes something like this:

-- 1. You contact your insurance company and let it know there was damage to your home.
+- Contact your insurance company and let it know there was damage to your home.